AT&T Inc. [T] – How low can NYSE:T go? A return to Fundamental Analysis

 Similarly, this company’s Receivables Turnover is 7.16 and its Total Asset Turnover is 0.33.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.75 and its Current Ratio is 0.79.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 0.58, which indicates that it is 2.34% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 25.86.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 0.59, which indicates that it is 3.82% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 33.44.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is AT&T Inc. [T] a Reliable Buy?